Office of Federal Contract Compliance Programs (OFCCP), ESA, Labor.

 The regulation currently at § 60-2.14 (Program summary) would be redesignated at § 60-2.31.
 In addition, the regulation would be revised to make one technical change—to substitute the title “Deputy Assistant Secretary” for “Director.”
 Pursuant to the authority set forth in 5 U.S.C.
 552(b)(3)(a), which allows Federal agencies to alter “rules of agency organization, procedure, or practice” without notice and comment, OFCCP is not accepting comments on this regulation.
 OFCCP intends to replace the program summary requirements at some point in the future should it be found to be duplicative of the Equal Opportunity Survey.

-The proposed regulation would add a provision specifying that the contractor must make relevant records, including records maintained pursuant to §§ 60-1.12 and 2.10, available to OFCCP on request.
+The proposed regulation would add a provision specifying that the contractor Start Printed Page 26102must make relevant records, including records maintained pursuant to §§ 60-1.12 and 2.10, available to OFCCP on request.
 This provision is derived from the last sentence of § 60-1.40(c) of the current regulations.
 It is designed to ensure that OFCCP will have access to the records it needs to ascertain a contractor's compliance with its obligations under part 60-2.

 OFCCP intends to move this provision from § 60-2.31 in the current regulations to § 60-2.33 without alteration, except for several technical wording changes.
 Pursuant to the authority set forth in 5 U.S.C.
 552(b)(3)(A), which allows Federal agencies to alter “rules of agency organization, procedure, or practice” without notice and comment, OFCCP is not accepting comments on this regulation.